 GNN: Overall, how would you rate your team’s performance this year?

 TC: To be honest, Pup, I think we were woefully unprepared.
 Poor preseason conditioning was definitely a factor that slowed us down; this series should have been over in five games!

-GNN: Isn’t that a bit unrealistic, given the size of their bench?
+GNN: Isn’t that a bit unrealistic, given the size of Team Oak’s bench?

 TC: Maybe.
 The fact that our equipment was somewhat limited in scope didn’t help either.
 That’s why we had to switch to an unconventional game strategy after losing the first three games so badly.

 GNN: Unconventional?
 How so?

 TC: Well, purists always contend that the field must be absolutely 100% cleared of scoring assets… even the sideline beds.
 You know: the classic Billiard Tabletop style of play.
 That’s how it was done last year when we had mercenaries, ummm, I mean, some extra drafted players.
 But this year, after having exceeded the salary cap this spring, that wasn’t possible – so we literally didn’t have the manpower.
 And so, starting about midway through Game Four, a decision was made to concentrate only on the turf areas of the field as well as a few selected borders, but not to try for a clean sweep, so to speak.